crytic/building-secure-contracts/program-analysis/echidna/basic/testing-modes.md

 ## Dapptest

-Using the "dapptest" testing mode, Echidna will report violations using certain functions following how dapptool and foundry work:
+Using the `dapptest` testing mode, Echidna will report violations using certain functions following how dapptool and foundry work:

 - This mode uses any function name with one or more arguments, which will trigger a failure if they revert, except in one special case.
 Specifically, if the execution reverts with the special reason “FOUNDRY::ASSUME”, then the test will pass (this emulates how [the `assume` foundry cheat code works](https://github.com/gakonst/foundry/commit/7dcce93a38345f261d92297abf11fafd6a9e7a35#diff-47207bb2f6cf3c4ac054647e851a98a57286fb9bb37321200f91637262d3eabfR90-R96)).
 This pseudo-code summarizes how dapptests work: